wayele/weatherAPI/README.md

-# Homework 6 - Weather Dashboard API App
+# Weather Dashboard API App
 The task is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 # How it is Made